 This is broadly equivalent to the amount of pension you would have received from the State had you not been contracted-out of the State Scheme.
-Since 6 April 1997, GMPs have ceased to accrue in all pension schemes, but in order to contract-out of the State Second Pension, the Scheme had to pass a test of the general quality of its benefits.
+Since 6 April 1997, GMPs have ceased to accrue in all pension schemes.

-Life Assurance salary
+Life Assurance Salary